Skip to main content

 During the event, social media activity is a good measure of interest.
 You might ask the participants to use an event hashtag and track how many times it gets used across the various platforms.

-End-of-event or post-event surveys are a valuable tool for gauging success.
+End-of-event or post-event surveys are a valuable tool for gauging event success.
 You can survey the attendees, the sponsors and the speakers and panelists.
 If surveys are short and to the point, more people will complete them.
 These can include questions that are amenable to net promoter score (NPS) as well as open questions for subjective evaluation.

 Finally, post-event activity is another indicator of event success.
 Are the more website hits or increased sales?
 Are there more customer inquiries?